stolostron/rhacm-docs/manage_cluster/create_gke.md

 ## Prerequisites
 {: #prereq}

 * You must have an Red Hat Advanced Cluster Management for Kubernetes hub deployed.

-* You need to install the Kubernetes CLI, `kubectl`.
-To install `kubectl`, see [Installing the Kubernetes CLI (kubectl)](../../kubectl/install_kubectl.md).

 * You need internet access so that your Red Hat Advanced Cluster Management for Kubernetes cluster can create a remote Kubernetes cluster by using Google Kubernetes Engine.

 * You need Google Cloud Platform login credentials and access to create a Google Kubernetes Engine cluster.

-* To create clusters across cloud providers with {{site.data.keyword.open_s}}, run the following command to enable the namespace to pull the image from the private registry:
+* To create clusters across cloud providers with OpenShift Container Platform, run the following command to enable the namespace to pull the image from the private registry:

   ```
   oc policy add-role-to-user system:image-puller system:serviceaccount:<namespace>:default --namespace=ibmcom